 Discussing intruder drills (or lock down drills) with small children is difficult.
-2-5 year old classroom teachers have been provided a book called "Why Are We Having A Lockdown Drill?"
+2-5 year old classroom teachers have access to a book called "Why Are We Having A Lockdown Drill?"
 An extra copy is available in the Director's office for parents to view if desired.
-Staff are asked to use this book as a guide for how to answer children's questions about intruder drills if questions from children arrise.
+Staff are asked to use this book as a guide for how to answer children's questions about intruder drills if questions from children arise.
 We discourage staff from using the words "hiding from bad guys" as this is frightening to children.
-In the event of an actual emergency, families will be notified of all important information via the Brightwheel App.